drsantam/quantrad_app/README.md

 [ ] Dose volume information in a queriable interface for a given set of treatment plans
 [ ] Registration information for verification imaging
 [ ] Quality Assurance results for a given treatment plan

+# Notes for Docker image

+Pyradiomics will require build-essential and python3-dev